anasfsd/Generative-AI-Projects/QuakeGuard AI/README.md

-# 🌍 QuakeGuard AI
+# 🌍 QuakeGuard GPT 5

-A Streamlit app to fetch, analyze, and visualize earthquake data with AI-powered risk analysis using Groq LLM.
+A Streamlit app to fetch, analyze, and visualize earthquake data with AI-powered risk analysis using GPT5 and Groq LLM.

 ## 🚀 Features
 - **Real-time Data:** Pull the latest earthquake events from the USGS API.